victoriacheng15/website/README.md

 ## Tools

 - [Sqooush app](https://squoosh.app/)
-  - It is an image compression tool that reduce image sizes t
+  - It is an image compression tool that reduce image sizes
     - formats: webp, png, jpeg